You are currently viewing How Metal Printing Works: UV, Sublimation & Modern Processes

 Step-by-step:

-- The aluminum sheet is cleaned and sometimes pre‑coated.
+1. The aluminium sheet is cleaned and sometimes pre‑coated.

 Best for: Signage, corporate branding, retail displays, outdoor panels, high‑traffic areas.